Blue Mountains Canyon News

 Before

-long there is another awkward short drop; it can be jumped, but this
+it can be jumped, but this

 requires great care as the pool contains many submerged boulders.
 In